timothymcmackin/tezos-hackathon-jump-start/README.md

 RPC nodes are like API servers that you can send Tezos transactions to.
 The [Ghostnet page](https://teztnets.com/ghostnet-about) has a list of public RPC endpoints that you can use.

+- The online IDEs for LIGO and SmartPy have settings for Ghostnet.
 - To set the Octez client to use Ghostnet, pass the RPC endpoint that you want to use, as in this example: `octez-client -E https://rpc.ghostnet.teztnets.com config init`
 - To set Taquito to use Ghostnet, create an instance of Taquito with the RPC endpoint, as in this example: